-As of November 1, 2009, we had approximately 3,200 employees worldwide.
-Approximately 1,100 were dedicated to research and development, 1,400 to manufacturing, 400 to sales and marketing and 300 to general and administrative functions.
-By geography, approximately 58% of our employees are located in Asia, 34% in the United States and 8% in Europe.
+As of October 31, 2010, we had approximately 3,500 employees worldwide.
+Approximately 1,200 were dedicated to research and development, 1,500 to manufacturing, 500 to sales and marketing and 300 to general and administrative functions.
+By geography, approximately 60% of our employees are located in Asia, 33% in North America and 7% in Europe.
 The substantial majority of our employees are not party to a collective bargaining agreement.
-However, approximately 300 of our 1,000 employees in Singapore, none of which are in management or supervisory positions, are subject to a collective bargaining agreement with United Workers of Electronic and Electrical Industries that expires on June 30, 2010.
+However, approximately 400 of our 1,000 employees in Singapore, none of whom are in management or supervisory positions, are subject to a collective bargaining agreement with United Workers of Electronic and Electrical Industries that expires on June 30, 2013.
 In addition, all of our employees in Italy and some employees in Japan are subject to a collective bargaining agreement.
-In Italy we are also subject to national collective agreements between unions and employer associations.
-Such Italian national collective agreements are compulsory for both the employees and the employer.
+In Italy we are also subject to national collective agreements between unions and employer.
 In addition, in Germany we are subject to collective agreements with the works councils at our sites, which apply to German employees other than managing directors and managers with similar authority.
 We believe we have a good working relationship with our employees and we have never experienced an interruption of business as a result of labor disputes.